Summer Reading List for Kids

 Yummy: The Last Days of a Southside Shorty by G. Neri

-Based on a true story of a young gang member in Southside Chicago, this gritty graphic novel reveals the tough realities of living in an inner city and how difficult it is to survive a world where parents are in and out of jail or on drugs.
+Based on a true story of a young gang member in Southside Chicago, this gritty graphic novel reveals the tough realities of living in an inner-city and how difficult it is to survive a world where parents are in and out of jail or on drugs.
 11-year-old Roger knows this reality; his older brother is in the same gang as Robert “Yummy” Sandifer and he seeks to find out what really happened that fateful night.
-More than a cautionary tale, this graphic novel reveals a world that most suburban kids don’t even know exist. [graphic novel, ages 14 and up]
+More than a cautionary tale, this graphic novel reveals a world that most suburban kids don’t even realize exists. [graphic novel, ages 14 and up]

 Stickman Odyssey, Book 2: The Wrath of Zozimos by Christopher Ford

 The artwork is decidedly cartoon stick figure basic and this kind of illustration screams animation rather than a graphic novel.
 In fact, Christopher Ford has created animated shorts of his Stickman series here.
 He has cleverly turned Greek mythology into a graphic novel that will appeal to any boy who likes cartoons like Cartoon Network’s Adventure Time.
 But unlike cartoons, the reader will actually get exposure to the barely disguised Greek Epic poem, the Odyssey. [graphic novel, ages 8 and up]

 To examine any of the items listed, please click on image of item.